DannyRuchtie/DRaft/README.md

 #### "No changes detected" but I have uncommitted changes

-DRaft only sees changes in the git working tree.
+SoloDev only sees changes in the git working tree.
 Check:

 ```bash
 git status
 ```

-If files are gitignored, they won't appear in DRaft cycles.
+If files are gitignored, they won't appear in SoloDev cycles.

 #### Undo fails with "Snapshot not found"